Parsa-Rajabi/CPSC-344/docs/syllabus.md

 Non-contribution or “free riding” is not acceptable in this course.
 Every student is expected to contribute meaningfully to group projects. **Repeated failure to participate will result in penalties.**

+For practical guidance on completing the group contract, setting team expectations, documenting concerns, and resolving conflict, see the [Group Work Resources](group-work-resources.md).

 ## Academic Expectations

 In addition to all university rules, regulations, and academic guidelines, the following policies will hold in CPSC 344: